SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonAgent/CreateDefaultByContactId.md

 # NSPersonEntity CreateDefaultByContactId(Integer contactId)

-Creates a NSPersonEntity with default values based on the contactId.
+Creates an NSPersonEntity with default values based on the contactId.

 ## Parameters